 You can apply for membership to the scheme using the application form below.
-To process the application, you must return a completed the form and pay the application fee.
+To process the application, you must return the completed form and pay the application fee.

 Upon receipt of the application form, an officer will contact you to arrange payment.
 The fee for inspection and rating is £140.

 Request for Re-Visit